-Under the ASA, EPCO subleases to Enterprise Products Partners (for \$1 per year) certain equipment which it holds pursuant to operating leases and has assigned to Enterprise Products Partners its purchase option under such leases (the "retained leases").
+Under the ASA, EPCO subleases to us (for \$1 per year) certain equipment which it holds pursuant to operating leases and has assigned to Enterprise Products Partners its purchase option under such leases (the "retained leases").
 EPCO remains liable for the actual cash lease payments associated with these agreements.
-Enterprise Products Partners records the full value of these payments made by EPCO on its behalf as a non-cash related party operating lease expense, with the offset to equity accounted for as a general contribution to its partnership.
+Enterprise Products Partners records the full value of these payments made by EPCO on our behalf as a non-cash related party operating lease expense, with the offset to equity accounted for as a general contribution to our partnership.

-The ASA also addresses potential conflicts that may arise among Enterprise GP Holdings (including EPE Holdings), Enterprise Products Partners (including EPGP), Duncan Energy Partners (including DEP GP), and the EPCO Group with respect to business opportunities (as defined within the ASA) with third parties.
-The EPCO Group includes EPCO and its other affiliates, but excludes Enterprise GP Holdings, Enterprise Products Partners, Duncan Energy Partners and their respective general partners.
+The ASA also addresses potential conflicts that may arise among Enterprise Products Partners (including EPGP), Enterprise GP Holdings (including EPE Holdings), Duncan Energy Partners (including DEP GP), and the EPCO Group with respect to business opportunities (as defined within the ASA) with third parties.
+The EPCO Group includes EPCO and its other affiliates, but excludes Enterprise Products Partners, Enterprise GP Holdings, Duncan Energy Partners and their respective general partners.

-The ASA was amended on January 30, 2009 to provide for the cash reimbursement by Enterprise GP Holdings and Enterprise Products Partners to EPCO of distributions of cash or securities, if any, made by EPCO Unit to its Class B limited partners.
+The ASA was amended on January 30, 2009 to provide for the cash reimbursement by Enterprise Products Partners and Enterprise GP Holdings to EPCO of distributions of cash or securities, if any, made by EPCO Unit to its Class B limited partners.
 The ASA amendment also extended the term under which EPCO provides services to the partnership entities from December 2010 to December 2013 and made other updating and conforming changes.